A quick introduction

 If you stop to think about it, both the PS1’s CPU and the Emotion Engine were already multi-core processors.
 So why was there so much fanfare about Cell?
 Well, the previous two chips were composed of one general-purpose core and several application-specific cores (i.e. audio processor, image decompression, etc) mixing different architectures, where the general-purpose core is in charge of commanding the others.

 This type of CPU design is called Heterogeneous computing and it’s been the de-facto choice for building machines that are specialised in a particular set of applications (gaming, in this case).
-Its counterpart, Homogenous computing, is more predominant on the PC market, where CPUs are required to perform a wider range of tasks (and they all have the same priority).
+Its counterpart, Homogeneous computing, is more predominant on the PC market, where CPUs are required to perform a wider range of tasks (and they all have the same priority).
 Hence, the latter type may house multiple cores, but of the same type.

 Back on topic, Cell combines both models: there are two types of cores in this CPU, one general-purpose ‘leader’ and eight vector ‘assistants’.
-These vector cores may take up various roles, and in doing so, they fulfil previous tasks that were originally solved by heterogeneous designs, but since Cell’s vectors are not limited to a single type of task, their cores provide the flexibility of homogenous computers.
+These vector cores may take up various roles, and in doing so, they fulfil previous tasks that were originally solved by heterogeneous designs, but since Cell’s vectors are not limited to a single type of task, their cores provide the flexibility of homogeneous computers.
 All in all, this design is not perfect and will inherit some compromises, but throughout this writing, you’ll see the different problems that Cell will attempt to solve and how did it manage to do so.

 A glance at Cell